smintio/CLAPI-C-Picturepark-Integration/README.md

 The example is set up in .NET Core, using [HostBuilder](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2).
 This gives us all benefits of ASP.NET Core (like dependency injection), without all the web based overhead that we do not need.

+It is based on the [Smint.io Consumer Integration Core package for .NET Core](https://github.com/smintio/CLAPI-C-Integration-Core) that we also use for our production integrations and that you can reuse in your projects as well.

 *Regular scheduling*

 We regularily schedule our sync job.
 This makes sure that in all cases, at some point in time the assets from Smint.io end up in Picturepark.
 Upon the regularily running sync, we also synchronize generic metadata (see below).

-The regular scheduling is implemented in [TimedSynchronizerService.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Services/TimedSynchronizerService.cs).
+The regular scheduling is implemented in [TimedSynchronizerService.cs](https://github.com/smintio/CLAPI-C-Integration-Core/blob/master/NetCore/Services/TimedSynchronizerService.cs).

 *On-demand scheduling*

 A synchronization also runs on demand, whenever an asset is being purchased on Smint.io.
 The notification about the purchase is received through the Pusher channel.
 The on-demand sync does NOT synchronize generic metadata, because this takes some time and would delay the purchased assets streaming into Picturepark in near real-time.

-The on-demand scheduling is implemented in [PusherService.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Services/PusherService.cs).
+The on-demand scheduling is implemented in [PusherService.cs](https://github.com/smintio/CLAPI-C-Integration-Core/blob/master/NetCore/Services/PusherService.cs).

 *Synchronizing generic metadata*